cs1302uga/cs1302-hw-savable/README.md

    1. Your name and UGA ID number; and
    1. Full URL for your hosted API website
+   1. A short description of the new class that you added to the `cs1302.hw.impl` package in checkpoint 3.

    Here is an example of the contents of `SUBMISSION.md`.

    ```
    Sally Smith (811-000-999)
    https://webwork.cs.uga.edu/~your_username/cs1302-hw-savable-doc/
+   I created a class called Turtle because I am a huge fan of turtles.
+The class has three instance variables
+   (`genus`, `species`, and `weight`).
    ```

 1. Change directories to the parent of `cs1302-hw-savable` (e.g., `cd